theokrueger/dwm-bar/README.md

 ## customisation

-my personalisation of dwm_bar includes stripping it of its modularity in favour of simplicity. creating many modules may cause headache, but i prefer it this way.

-you define functions in `dwm_bar.sh` and add them to the `xsetroot` loop with manual spacing and order.
+look at the files and figure it out yourself

 ## contribution

-contributing to this is a simple 3-step process:
+contributing to this is a simple 1-step process:
-* use echo instead of printf wherever possible
-* no capitalisation
+* don't
-* constantly question why you made this when dwm-bar is outright better and easier to modify

 ## acknowledgements